inspirai/wilderness-scavenger/inspirai_fps/README.md

 - `IS_ATTACKING`: whether the agent is currently shooting
 - `IS_RELOADING`: whether the agent is currently reloading the weapon
 - `HIT_ENEMY`: whether the agent hit an enemy
+- `HIT_ENEMY_ID`: the id of the enemy that the agent hit
 - `HIT_BY_ENEMY`: whether the agent is hit by an enemy
+- `HIT_BY_ENEMY_ID`: the id of the enemy that the agent is hit by
 - `NUM_SUPPLIES`: the number of supplies collected by the agent
 - `IS_WAITING_RESPAWN`: whether the agent is waiting for respawn
 - `IS_INVINCIBLE`: whether the agent is invincible

+## Supply State Variable

+- `SupplyState.position_x`: the x coordinate value of the supply's location
+- `SupplyState.position_y`: the y coordinate value of the supply's location (vertical height)
+- `SupplyState.position_z`: the z coordinate value of the supply's location
+- `SupplyState.quantity`: the quantity of the supply
+- `SupplyState.id`: the id of the supply

+## Enemy State Variable

+- `EnemyStateDetailed.position_x`: the x coordinate value of the enemy's location
+- `EnemyStateDetailed.position_y`: the y coordinate value of the enemy's location (vertical height)
+- `EnemyStateDetailed.position_z`: the z coordinate value of the enemy's location
+- `EnemyStateDetailed.health`: the health value of the enemy
+- `EnemyStateDetailed.waiting_respawn`: whether the enemy is waiting for respawn
+- `EnemyStateDetailed.is_invinciable`: whether the enemy is invincible now
+- `EnemyStateDetailed.id`: the id of the enemy

 ## Game Mode